michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 "The National Security Council, Diplomacy, and the Bureaucratic Politics of U.S. Foreign Policy Shifts"

-"Domestic Reform, Reassurance, and Rapprochement" (with Michael Joseph and Roseanne McManus)
+"Domestic Reform, Reassurance, and Rapprochement"

 "Declinist Narratives and Public Support for Security Competition"